HarryGoodman/CV-Error-Calibration/README.md

 - Identifies the false positives and save all false postive images in a seperate folder (`~/project/results/false_positves`) with the same folder structure as specified above
 - Takes the class probabilities of the false positves and uses dimensionality reduction techniques PCA and t-SNE to reduce the dimensions (down to 2) and visualise patterns in false postives.
 - Takes the RGB values of the false positves and flattens it so PCA and t-SNE can reduce the dimensions (down to 2) and visualise patterns in false postives.

+## Limitations
+The following are limitations of the code:

+- A large portion of the code is producing inference on the images.
+This has the potential to be completed in parralel which would increase computational time significantly.
+- The majority of the computation is completed by Pytorch, which can be computed on a GPU (if one exists).
+This code does not spcify the device which calculations are completed on.